-Fig. 21: Your sample's diffraction pattern has been imported for degree-of-crystallinity analysis (DOC).
+Fig. 23: Your sample's diffraction pattern has been imported for degree-of-crystallinity analysis (DOC).

-Fig. 22: The "empty sample holder" pattern (representing the instrument's contribution to the background) has been imported as an additional experimental pattern, and the y-axis scaling has been switched over to "Counts".
+Fig. 24: The "empty sample holder" pattern (representing the instrument's contribution to the background) has been imported as an additional experimental pattern, and the y-axis scaling has been switched over to "Counts".

-Select empty sample hold er pattern (instrument background) × For the degree-of-crystallinity analysis, the instrument background (caused by air scattering etc.) needs to be separated from the sample's diffraction pattern, in order to obtain the "true" amorphous content.
-Two diffraction patterns are required for this: 1.
-Sample diffraction pattern (main experimental ("anchor") pattern) 2.
-Empty sample holder pattern recorded with same experimental conditions (instrument background) Please select the 'empty sample holder' diffraction pattern (instrument background) to be subtracted from the anchor pattern: O Import from file: Select Use additional pattern: Empty_sample_holder_Cu_Ka Subtract full 'empty sample holder' pattern or background only?
-Full pattern Background ✓ Add result as a new experimental pattern Save as default OK Cancel Help
+🔶 Select empty sample hold er pattern (instrument background) × analysis, the instrument background (caused by air scattering etc.) ne ole's diffraction pattern, in order to obtain the "true" amorphous conter equired for this: 1.
+Sample diffraction pattern n (main experimental ("anchor") pattern) 2.
+Empty sample holder patt ern recorded with same experimental conditions (instrument backgrour nd) Please select the 'empty samp from the anchor pattern: e holder' diffraction pattern (instrument background) to be subtracted \bigcirc Import from file: Select • Use additional pattern: Empty_sample_holder_Cu_Ka Subtract full 'empty sample hol der' pattern or background only?
+Full pattern O Background ✓ Add result as a new exper imental pattern Save as default OK Cancel Help

-Fig. 23: Settings for DOC analysis: The "empty sample holder" data shall be taken from the additional pattern "Empty_sample_holder_Cu_Ka", the full "empty sample holder" pattern shall be used (and not just the automatically determined background), and the result (pattern difference) shall be added as an additional experimental pattern for visual comparison.
+Fig. 25: Settings for DOC analysis: The "empty sample holder" data shall be taken from the additional pattern "Empty_sample_holder_Cu_Ka", the full "empty sample holder" pattern shall be used (and not just the automatically determined background), and the result (pattern difference) shall be added as an additional experimental pattern for visual comparison.

-Fig. 24: Result of the degree-of-crystallinity (DOC) analysis.
+Fig. 26: Result of the degree-of-crystallinity (DOC) analysis.
 In this case, the degree-of crystallinity is 74.14%, and the amount of the amorphous phase(s) is 25.86%.